umutkaanbaser/create-business-card/README.md

 # Dahil etme | inclusion
 * Fonksiyonu kolaylıkda dahil edip kullanabilirsiniz.Kullanmak istediğiniz dosyaya 'from kartvizit import *' yazarak kolayca dahil edilebilir.
 * You can easily include and use the function.
-It can be easily included by typing 'from business card import *' to the file you want to use.
+It can be easily included by typing 'from kartvizit import *' to the file you want to use.
 ```
 from kartvizit import *
 ```